keratagpro/tagpro-stats-player-chart/README.md

 * Toggle career and monthly stats
 * Select and reorder chart stats
 * Toggle between showing ranks and global max stats in the stat tables
+* Store stats of current profile to overlay them against other profiles
 * Changes to settings are saved automatically

 ## Examples